Introduction

 VFS Encryption

 For special storage security needs, users can configure encryption and decryption interfaces of vfs.
-Specific interface usage instructions are listed in {SDK}\component\example\storage\vfs_encrypt\readme.txt
+Specific interface usage instructions are listed in {SDK}\component\example\storage\vfs_encrypt\readme.txt.
+Users can rebuild the project by make all EXAMPLE=vfs_encrypt to test how KV APIs work.
+Test logs should be like below:

 [example_vfs_encrypt_thread] fwrite succeeded !!!